 (See our trip in pictures on Instagram!)

-Be sure to read the first, second, and third posts in this #9Parks12Days series, where we visited SEVEN National Park Service Sites in Days 1-9.
+Be sure to read the first and second posts in this #9Parks12Days series, where we visited Great Sand Dunes, Carlsbad Caverns, Guadalupe Mountains, White Sands, and Petrified Forest National Park sites in Days 1-6.

 Our “grandest” part of the adventure began on Day 7 when we finally journeyed up to the (south) rim of the Grand Canyon.
 My sister and I had both visited this national park before, but Tom and the boys had not, so we tried to let them guide the day.
 We traveled with the sun to get the best colors against the north rim and in the canyon bottom, moving from east to west.
 Our favorite spots include Yaki Point, Yavapai Point and Geology Museum (great on a hot day!), and Mojave Point, where we watched the sun go down.

 Our campsite was located in Trailer Village RV Park, which ended up as an end site, so plenty of room for 2 cars, an RV trailer, and a large tent.
 Oh, and free cable TV?!
 That was an incredible surprise, as we had been hauling a little TV with us and had not pulled it out until this stop.